qwazer/markdown-confluence-gradle-plugin/README.md

 ### Note for Spring Boot user

 Can conflict with Spring Boot 1.x.
-Please vote for [#9](https://github.com/qwazer/markdown-confluence-gradle-plugin/issues/9) to solve.
+Please vote for [#9](https://github.com/qwazer/markdown-confluence-gradle-plugin/issues/9) to solve or use version 0.7.

 ### Description of config parameters